10 Real Food Meals & Snacks for Picky Eaters

 No-Bake Energy Bars

 One of my kids has a texture issue.
 Certain textures literally make him gag and sick to his stomach.
 While we’re gently working with him to improve this issue, I learned when he was young that somethings we put into granola and granola bars didn’t work for us.
 So we made these budget-friendly, picky-eater friendly no-bake bars instead.
 These No-Bake Energy Bars are a snack recipe with simple, clean ingredients, and because they don’t have any of those triggering ingredients, they turned out even more budget-friendly!

-If you want more simple, creative ideas and recipes for picky eaters (and more picky eater meals!), be the first to know when this book is released, by signing up here!
+If you want more simple, creative ideas and recipes for picky eaters (and more picky eater meals!), check out Picky Eater Playlist here!